ataibarkai/SemanticType/Readme.md

 ```
 From that point onwards, we may be **sure** that if we are given a `Username`,
-whether it was constructed from lowercase or uppercase characters is insequential.
+whether it was constructed from lowercase or uppercase characters is inconsequential.

 ```swift
 let lowercaseSteve = Username("steve@gmail.com")